Corporate Body

 The Australian Council of Learned Academies (ACOLA) is the forum whereby Australia's Learned Academies - Australian Academy of the Humanities, Australian Academy of Science, Academy of the Social Sciences in Australia, Australian Academy of Technology and Engineering and the Australian Academy of Health and Medical Sciences, come together to contribute expert advice to inform national policy; and to develop innovative solutions to complex global problems and emerging national needs.

 Through its various organisational structures, ACOLA has produced reports, convened symposia and workshops, provided countless expert briefings and undertaken policy reviews.
-It commenced in September 1970 when the then two Learned Academies (AAS and AAH) and the Social Science Research Council (the precursor to the Academy often Social Science in Australia) came together to establish the Consultative Committee of the Australian Academies (CCAA).
+It commenced in September 1970 when the then two Learned Academies (AAS and AAH) and the Social Science Research Council (the precursor to the Academy of Social Science in Australia) came together to establish the Consultative Committee of the Australian Academies (CCAA).
 It became an unincorporated association in 1995, as the National Academies Forum.

 In 2010, the organisation had a name change to the Australian Council of Learned Academies (ACOLA Council), and established a Secretariat (ACOLA Secretariat Ltd) to support its operations.